 To create a room:

-- On the A4B web console, navigate to Rooms > Create room.
+- On the A4B web console, click Rooms, then click Create room.

 - Enter a unique name for the room in the Room field.

-- For Profile name, select a room profile or choose Create room profile and choose Next.
+- For Profile name, select a room profile or click Create room profile then click Next.

-- (Optional) To add a skill group, select the check box next to the skill group to add and choose Next.
+- (Optional) To add a skill group, select the check box next to the skill group to add and click Next.

 - (Optional) To add a device, select the check box next to the device.